Control knowledge behavior in your digital bot flow

 Switch to Custom mode to configure custom knowledge logic

-Advanced bot flow authors can switch to custom mode and manually decide how to handle knowledge; for example:
+Advanced digital bot flow authors can switch to custom mode and manually decide how to handle knowledge; for example:

 • Introduce an answer article